 Now think about the benefit for the user having the information and features of the solution in your mind.
 Place the respective proposals on green cards.
 Again, be honest to yourself and scrutinize the proposals: does this information or feature really provide this benefit?
 Why is it like that?

 Examples for the benefit of an analytics solution are:

-In case there is a lot of information and / or a high number of features which lead to an unclear value proposition, just switch over to the Value Curve canvas: This one helps to focus on the essential features and their benefits.
+In case there is a lot of information and / or a high number of features that lead to an unclear value proposition, just switch over to the Value Curve Canvas: This one helps to focus on the essential features and their benefits.

 As the last step, you compare the value proposition (left-hand side) to the user’s pains & gains (right-hand) side.
-Doing so you can for example mark all benefit cards which solve a pain and / or bring along a gain by putting a tick on them.
+Doing so you can, for example, mark all benefit cards which solve pain and / or bring gain by putting a tick on them.
 Furthermore, you can do the same for all pain and gain cards that are covered by the solution.

 At the very end, you have an overview of how well your solution proposals cover the user’s needs.
 Subsequently, you can also compare different solution options against each other or combine them.
 In most cases, it will be a system of solutions that delivers the desired outcomes and success.